November 13, 2025 | 3:00pm ET - Register to Learn More

 Cliff is an active member in professional development organizations - American School Counselor Association (ASCA) Florida School Counselor Association (FSCA) and National Association of Christian College Admissions Professions (NACCAP).
 His mission is to serve, shepherd and support students' success.
 Dr. Mack is married with (3) children.

-Leslie Patterson has been married to her best friend and fiercest tennis competitor for 38 years.
+Leslie Patterson has been married to her best friend and fiercest tennis competitor for 40 years.
 She has four beautiful daughters, two adorable grandsons and a precious granddaughter.
-She has been a member of the Lucas Christian Academy (LCA) family in Lucas, Texas, since 2003.
-Leslie's LCA resume includes parent volunteer, elementary arts and ministry teacher, chapel leader, admissions personnel, registrar, and academic advisor (since 2010).

 Leslie loves watching her students explore their post-secondary options.
 She says that so many students want to serve the Lord in special and unique ways, and God always reveals the perfect place for them to plant and grow!